 BabaYagaMusic.com » Encyclopedic Dictionary » Dance Index »

-Meditation and EntertainmentThe original Whirling Dervish dance was - and is - a dance meditation.
-However, the whirling dance has long been adapted for entertainment as well, with the performers using multicolored, multilayered skirts that are manipulated to create optical illusions rather than spiritual enlightment.
+Meditation and EntertainmentThe original Whirling Dervish dance was - and is - a dance meditation, with an hypnotic power over even the uninitated observer.
+In addition, the whirling dance has long been adapted for entertainment as well, with the performers using multicolored, multilayered skirts that are manipulated to create optical illusions rather than spiritual enlightment.

 The whirling dance performed for entertainment is called TANOURA.
 It evolved from the dance meditation that migrated to Eygpt with the Sufi Almoez Ledun Ellah Alfatime.
 Theatrical versions of the Sufi dance began to appear in Egypt in the late 19th century.
 The best dancers use more than one skirt, separating and combining them while twirling for hypnotic optical illusions.